g-csg/g-csg.github.io/phones.md

 **Avoid this phone for now** until more reviews are released.

-Most likely will be released as the Mi 9T Pro.
+Most likely will be released as the Mi 9T Pro in Global territories.

 **Pros:**
 - Samsung AMOLED screen
 - Above average camera
 - Adequate cooling
 - Flagship chipset
 - Good battery life
 - Best value phone right now